Document status: ⚠️ DRAFT

 Regulations, directives and laws

-There are several relevant legislation regarding cybersecurity in Open Source ecosystems and supply chains.
+There are several relevant legislations regarding cybersecurity in Open Source ecosystems and supply chains.
+This is not a exhaustive list!

 USA – EO 14028